Rehnfors/kattis/README.md

-# Solutions for the open.kattis.com issues
+# Solutions for kattis
+## I've been trying to keep my problem solving skills sharp by solving problems in open.kattis.com.
+##